sschepis/ethfix/README.md

    - Enter the FundManager contract address
    - Enter the recipient's address
    - Enter the amount in ETH (or native token)
+   - (Optional) Expand "Advanced Options" to send ETH with the transaction
    - Click "Transfer Funds"
    - Confirm the transaction in MetaMask